-The Show Search Panel and the Hide Search Panel toggle buttons in the top right-hand corner of the window allow you to show or hide the Search panel.
+The Show Search Panel and the Hide Search Panel toggle buttons in the top right-hand corner of the window allows you to show or hide the Search panel.

-The Show Search Panel and the Hide Search Panel toggle buttons in the Library window toolbar allow you to show or hide the Search panel.
+The Show Search Panel and the Hide Search Panel toggle button in the Library window toolbar allows you to show or hide the Search panel.